Hello and welcome to the H.E.L.P. Miami website!

 I decided to check out his school and I met his teacher.
 She was very nice but had more than 30 children in her class.
 Now, I had never gone to college so could not offer a “professional” opinion, but I did have four children of my own under the age of seven and getting all four of them to eat dinner at the same time was a “Mission Impossible” so how could one woman effectively teach 30 children how to read and write at the same time.
 The answer was easy…she couldn’t.
 My son was lost and not getting help.
 And worse, my little boy was now convinced that he could not learn, which just about broke my heart.

 I consider myself a very good parent.
 I am fortunate to be able to provide my children a decent life-style.
-My daughter attended the best private schools, was enrolled in after school art classes and took dance.
+My daughter attended the best alternative education centers, was enrolled in after school art classes and took dance.
 However at age 10, Natalie still could not read and hated school.
-She had gone from private school to private school yet no one was able to teach her to read.
+She had gone from alternative education center to alternative education center yet no one was able to teach her to read.
 The teachers at her last school kept passing her to the next grade, not because she could actually DO the work, she was passed as she was much taller than the other kids in her class so the school wanted to place her with kids her size.
 I was told she needed to be evaluated so I hired the best psychologist.
 After thousands of dollars and hours of exhausting evaluations the prognosis was that my daughter had a low I.Q. which left her unable to learn.
 The professional said, “Your child just isn’t intelligent and will never be intelligent.”
 At this point I was given the option of medicating her.
 I asked, “Will the medication teach my daughter to read?
 Will the medication make her intelligent?
 Will the medication cure her?”
 The answer was of course “No” to all of the above.
 I was told the medication would “slow her down” so that I could deal with her better.
 My daughter needed help not drugs!